Page Contents

 Well I couldn’t believe it either, the fantastic Nunobiki Falls are stunning, and literally a stone’s throw from the city.

-If I had a couple more days here, this is exactly what I’d be doing, hiking all around this area.
-There seems like there is so much countryside to explore, and what I particularly liked is that a lot of locals and schools were utilising the countryside on their doorstep.
+There seems to be so much countryside to explore, and what I particularly liked is that a lot of locals and schools were utilising the countryside on their doorstep.

 Himeji Castle